Indira Gandhi Planetarium

 The Indira Gandhi Planetarium (ISO: Indirā Gāndhī Tārāmaṇḍal), also known as the Patna Planetarium (ISO: Paṭnā Tārāmaṇḍal), is located in Patna's Indira Gandhi Science Complex.
 The planetarium was constructed through Bihar Council on Science & Technology at a total cost of about ₹110 million.
 It was conceptualised in 1989 by Bihar Chief Minister Shri Satyendra Narain Sinha with construction commencing in the same year, and opened for the public from 1 April 1993.
 It is named after senior Indian National Congress leader and former Prime Minister of India Indira Gandhi.

 The Indira Gandhi Planetarium is one of the largest planetariums in Asia.
 It attracts many domestic as well as foreign tourists.
 The planetarium has regular film shows on subjects related to astronomy.
 It also holds exhibitions, which attract many visitors.

-The planetarium uses traditional opto-mechanical projection of celluloid film.
+The planetarium, which previously used traditional opto-mechanical projection of celluloid film, now employs a modern digital projection system featuring state-of-the-art Christie projectors installed by ZEISS in 2023.
+This system enhances the experience with high-resolution 3D projections.

-Criticism
+Modernisation

-In contrast to more modern digital projectors, the opto-mechanical system uses films that are difficult to change.
-As a consequence, the same film may be shown for years.
+In 2021, modernisation works were taken up for Patna Planetarium.
+In 2023, six Christie projectors were installed by ZEISS, transitioning the planetarium from its traditional opto-mechanical system to a state-of-the-art digital projection system.
+The facility underwent a major revamp, and is now equipped with an advanced projection system, acoustic sound and new hanging dome-shaped screen.
+A high-capacity optical telescope is also set up on its premises.
+The modernization works completed in April 2024.
+Online tickets can be booked from its official portal.